NVIDIA/sentiment-discovery/README.md

  * `delim` - column delimiter for csv tokens (eg. ',', '\t', '|')
  * `drop_unlabeled` - drops unlabeled samples from csv/json file
  * `binarize_sent` - if sentiment labels are not 0 or 1, then binarize them so that the lower half of sentiment ratings get set to 0, and the upper half of the rating scale gets set to 1.
+ * `num_shards` - number of total shards for unsupervised dataset.
+If a `split` is specified, appropriately portions the number of shards amongst the splits.

 #### Dataset Path Flags
  * `train` - path to training set